The following article is forthcoming under the auspices of The Sociological Review. Updated 2018.02.05.

 A vibrant platform co-op sector will require a variety of financing mechanisms.
 Purpose Ventures is an emerging investment firm designed from the start to specialize in ‘self-owned’, ‘purpose driven’ companies that seek sustainable growth, not a rapid exit; as the companies grow, their success enables new companies to join a mutually supporting ecosystem.
 FairCoop is attempting to create a global cooperative financial system with several concurrent mechanisms, including its own cryptocurrency, a mutual-credit network, a savings service and a variety of mission-driven funds.

 A further source for platform co-op investment is the existing offline cooperative sector.
 While some large, well-capitalized co-ops have begun investing in platforms, they often face a learning curve in doing so.
 Just as the tech sector has yet to learn what it takes to systematically develop co-ops, the cooperative sector must learn how to apply its financial resources and know-how online.
 One promising approach may be to forge collaborations between successful tech accelerators and cooperative financial institutions.

 What unites these various forms of cooperative-friendly financing is how they reverse the conventional corporate model, in which capital rents workers’ time and seeks to extract profit from customers.
-In co-ops, online and off, participants find capital when they need it and rent it on their own terms.
+In co-ops, online and off, participants find capital when they need it and rent it without relinquishing their business in exchange.